Fulbright Finalist Resources

 - Open and download the Medical History and Examination Form (PDF) and read the instructions on Page 1.

-- Complete Parts I, II, and III.
-Your information must be typed directly into the PDF document.
-Questions on the Medical History and Examination Form should be directed to your IIE Program Manager listed in the Contact section at the top of this page who is responsible for your host country.
+- Complete Parts I, II, III and IV.
+Questions about the medical form should be directed to your IIE Program Manager listed in the Contact section at the top of this page who is responsible for your host country.

-- Make sure that you have completed all required fields in Parts I, II, and III.
+- Make sure that you have completed all required fields in Parts I, II, III and IV.

-- Print out the Medical History and Examination Form and take the form to your physician so that they can evaluate your health and complete Parts V, VI, and VII.
+- Print out the medical form and take the form to your physician so that they can evaluate your health and complete Parts V, VI, VII, and VIII.

-- Please ensure that the physician/nurse practitioner has signed the form in Part VII on page 8 and that they have included all requested contact information.
-The Medical History and Examination Form must be completed in English by a licensed physician, doctor (MD, DO, or foreign equivalent), or nurse practitioner who is not a member of your family then uploaded into the IIE Participant Portal before your participation in the program can be confirmed.
+- Please ensure that the physician/nurse practitioner has signed the form in Part VIII on page 10 and that they have included all requested contact information.
+The medical form must be completed in English by a licensed physician, doctor (MD, DO, or foreign equivalent), or nurse practitioner who is not a member of your family then uploaded into the IIE Participant Portal before your participation in the program can be confirmed.
 Violation of this policy may result in termination or revocation of your grant.
 If the forms are completed by a health practitioner who is not an MD, DO, or nurse practitioner, it must be cosigned by an MD or DO.
 The physician must include their title (MD, DO, NP, etc.) for the form to be approved.

-- Sign and date page 8 of the Medical History and Examination Form.
+- Sign and date page 10 of the medical form in section IX, Participant’s Statement.

-- Scan the Medical History and Examination Form and any additional documents as a single file.
+- Scan the medical form and any additional documents as a single file.
 The file must be saved as a PDF file.
 Other file formats will not be accepted.

-- Upload the completed Medical History and Examination Form via the IIE Participant Portal for processing.
+- Upload the completed medical form via the IIE Participant Portal for processing.

 What types of digital signatures can we currently accept?